 }, false);

-Additionally the component will store in the modal OR its triggering elements some references, for the internal
+Additionally the component will store the initialization object in the modal, for the internal execution, hopefully would help you as well.

 // you can access the initialization object from the modal itself

-var myModalInit = myModal.Modal;
+var myModalInit = BSN.Modal.getInstance(myModal);

 The first example is a modal with static content initialized via DATA API, exactly as described in the above Use via DATA API section, and showcasing the ability to show another modal from a modal currently visible.